-Just like room configuration, having materials prepared and organized makes the flow from lesson to lesson or group to group happen efficiently.
-In past years when I worked with six grade levels, I used color coding as a method to keep things organized.
+Just like room configuration, having materials prepared and organized improves flow from lesson to lesson or group to group.
+In past years when I worked with six grade levels, I color coded materials to keep things organized.
 I used tubs labeled by grade level and assigned each grade level a different color of two pocket folders.
 I put all consumable materials I needed for my lessons in the tubs, and students kept work in progress in their folders.
-We use composition books a lot, so when materials are collected, I just tuck the composition books into the folders along with the child’s tradebook (if we’re still working with it).
-This year, I just have two grade levels for two hours each, so there are fewer transitions.
+We use composition books a lot, so when materials are collected, I just tuck the composition books into the folders along with the child’s book and work in progress.
+This year, I have two grade levels for two hours each, so there are fewer transitions.
 Still, the color coding system works very well.

 Now, it’s your turn…